szakharov7723/Googlenews_RSS_parser/README.md

 # Googlenews_RSS_parser

-This code shows how to parse rss feed of google news including each link in rss This RSS feed code can serve various goals but mostly serve one purpose -- gather content from google news articles.
+This repo shows how to parse RSS feed specifically each link in RSS for titles, body and date, giving sentiment to parsed data and loading it to NoSQL

-In order to run this code you should the following libraries installed in python feedparser
-BeautifulSoup
-urllib
-datetime
-time
+RSS_parser shows how to parse each link in RSS feed  daily https://github.com/szakharov7723/Googlenews_RSS_parser/blob/main/RSS_parser

+Shows how to apply ml model to parsed data https://github.com/szakharov7723/Googlenews_RSS_parser/blob/main/RSS_sentiment_analyzer

+Shows how to load data to NoSQL https://github.com/szakharov7723/Googlenews_RSS_parser/blob/main/RSS_data_load